rajeesing/cdc/README.md

     @supports_net_changes = 1 -- if it is set to 1, a net changes function is also generated for the capture instance.
 This function returns only one change for each distinct row changed in the interval specified in the call.
 GO
 ```
-If you wanted to disabled the CDC on table, use below script:
+If you wanted to disable the CDC on the table, use the below script:
 ```
 USE cdcexample
 GO
     EXEC sys.sp_cdc_disable_table
     @source_schema = N'dbo',
     @source_name   = N'Employee',
-    @capture_instance = N'dbo_Employee' -- this you can find in change_tables entity by expanding your database explorer and System Tables folder in tree view.
+    @capture_instance = N'dbo_Employee' -- this you can find in the change_tables entity by expanding your database explorer and System Tables folder in the tree view.
 GO
 ```
 # Change Data Capture In Action
-After enabling CDC on both you should see minimum set of tables created under System Tables with cdc schema:
+After enabling CDC on both you should see a minimum set of tables created under System Tables with cdc schema:
 1. cdc.captured_columns
 2. cdc.change_tables
 3. cdc.dbo_Employee_CT